 I was content to stay on the lovely Colgate University campus in upstate New York, not realizing the potential for adventures abroad that I was passing up at the time.

-December 9th is going to be a busy day, a real whirlwind.
-For security reasons, some of the details weren’t even released until late last week.
+December 9th is going to be a busy day, an absolute whirlwind.
+For security reasons, some of the details weren't even released until late last week.

 My Summit Schedule

 - Lunch at the National Press Club, hosted by Hostelling International

 - Briefing at The White House (technically, the Eisenhower Executive Office Building next door)

 - Reception at the Newseum, sponsored by Turkish Airlines

 - Penny Pritzker, Secretary of Commerce, Department of Commerce